psto/episteme/marketing.md

 _source:_ [_The Science of How Customers Buy Anything_](https://blog.leanstack.com/the-science-of-how-customers-buy-anything-84e72920e644) _by Ash Maurya_

-> "The first battle isn’t fought on the ground but in the mind of the customer.
-It isn’t fought with your built out solution but instead with an offer." - Ash Maurya
+> "The first battle isn't fought on the ground but in the mind of the customer.
+It isn't fought with your built out solution but instead with an offer." - Ash Maurya

 Every offer consists of 3 elements:

-1. **Unique Value Proposition** that grabs customer’s attention.
+1. **Unique Value Proposition** that grabs customer's attention.
 2. **Demo** which takes them from current reality to desired reality.
 3. **Price** that locks in commitment.

 > "The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself." - Peter Drucker

 The offer must turn unaware visitors into interested prospects.

-Be aware of a this journey that happens inside your customer’s mind:
+Be aware of a this journey that happens inside your customer's mind:

 ![The Motivational Forces That Drive Customers to Buy](https://cdn-images-1.medium.com/max/800/0*_HyzghYYi1LacO86.png)

-You have to take a potential customer from Point A \(curent reality without your product\) to Point B \( new reality where they need and use your product\): Reach \(USP\) → Engage \(demonstrate\) → Convert.
+You have to take a potential customer from Point A \(current reality without your product\) to Point B \( new reality where they need and use your product\): Reach \(USP\) → Engage \(demonstrate\) → Convert.

 Even with everything done right you are still facing: